amazon-archives/wild-rydes-mobile/README.md

 #### ⚡ Rendering the list of pets from the API in the UI

-Next, we want to render the date being returned from the API.
+Next, we want to render the data being returned from the API.
 To do so, we'll create some state in the component to hold the data.
-Then, once the data is returned from the API, we'll reset the state, passing the new data.
+Then, once the data is returned from the API, we'll reset the state, passing in the new data.

 1. Create state in the component